• Skip to primary navigation

 Why you should try this Peerkangai peel thuvayal?

-As I mentioned above the peel of the ridge gourd is a rich source of dietary fiber and other nutrients and low in calories.
+As I mentioned above, the peel of the ridge gourd is a rich source of dietary fiber and other nutrients.
+It is also low in calories.
 Many discard the peel, because of fibrous and tough texture, though it is edible.

 Peerkangai thol thogayal sadam